Rustam-0329/cleaningdata/README.md

 2. **`CodeBook.md`**: This file describes the variables, the data, and any transformations or work that was performed to clean up the data.

-3. **`tidy_data.txt`**: This file contains the final tidy data set with the average of each variable for each activity and each subject.
+3. **`TidyData.txt`**: This file contains the final tidy data set with the average of each variable for each activity and each subject.

 ## How to Run the Script